 Sunday, 9 November 2025

-I closed my eyes for 3 seconds and in that momentary silence, wrapped in a pink kitenge laying on my boat shaped mattress, I knew that Doris Ndizeye was the best choice for emcee.
-This was for the July launch of 'Feeling,' the poetry book celebrating iconic Ugandan women, published by the Babishai Niwe Poetry Foundation.
+I closed my eyes for 3 seconds and in that momentary silence, wrapped in a pink kitenge laying on my boat shaped mattress, I knew that everything was falling into place..
+This was before the July launch of 'Feeling,' the poetry book celebrating iconic Ugandan women, published by the Babishai Niwe Poetry Foundation.

 I enjoy planning events.
 I do.
 I enjoy sitting with the organisers and walking through the venue weeks prior to the event.
 I relish asking the kitchen staff what meals they plan to prepare for the guests and taking photos with th head chef.
 I like listening to the General Manager of a hotel as he persuades me to bring my husband for a discounted weekend in the well furnished suites.